 The kitchen is typically one of the rooms in which you spend large amounts of time, whether it be creating a meal for one, or inviting family and friends to join you.
 When adapting a kitchen for aging in place, it’s important for the kitchen to retain that significance, so that you may keep alive those relationships – and create more – while still securing your own comfort and safety.

 We do at times take for granted our ability to navigate easily within our own kitchen.
-And, it is particularly difficult to accept that the kitchen – which is often the heart of the home – is also one of the most potentially hazardous rooms, dangers you may never have considered.
-But with proper planning those risks can be minimized and even eliminated altogether.
+And, it is particularly difficult to accept that the kitchen – which is often the heart of the home – is also one of the most potentially hazardous rooms.
+But, with proper planning, those risks can be minimized and even eliminated.

 Flooring throughout the house should be a primary concern when adapting your home, and the kitchen is certainly no exception.
 The kitchen, as you no doubt know and appreciate, has its own special considerations.
 Because spills are common and can be challenging at times to clean up, non-glare floor coverings are recommended to avoid missed spills and consequent falls.
 (Shining surfaces with glossy finishes reflect light that makes it difficult for anyone to avoid slipping on spills, regardless of age.)

 Flooring materials such as vinyl, wood, or linoleum flooring are sometimes the best options for aging in place residents, particularly if you or your loved one is confined to a wheelchair.
 Hardwood is also easier to roll a wheelchair across than tile or carpeting.
 If you do choose carpet, however, low pile carpeting is easiest to maintain.
 If you instead choose tile, remember that the less distance you have between tiles, the lower the chances you might have of a slip and fall accident.